labsyspharm/harvardtissueatlas/README.md

 The site (as currently stands) is comprised of 6 Collections:
 - **pages** - These provide the content for the top-level pages of the website.
 Pages are gathered within the collection for organizational purposes, so that the source files are not left 'loose' at the root of the site.
-- **datasets** - These entries provide the source content for the items in the *Data* section of the website, as well as the *Featured Data* module on the homepage.
+- **data-cards** - These entries provide the source content for the items in the *Data* section of the website, as well as the *Featured Data* module on the homepage.
 - **projects** - These provide the content for the *Projects* section of the website.
 - **publications** - These provide the content for the *Publications* section of the website.
 At a minimum, entries should contain front matter that can be used to populate the publication list on the Publications landing page.
 They can also contain body content, which can then be displayed as a standalone summary page for the publication.
 - **people** - These entries provide the source content for the items in the *People* section of the website.
 No standalone pages are build for these items, but body content is displayed within the People landing page list.